ppy/osu-wiki/news/2021-03-31-project-loved-march-2021.md

 86 BPM, 3:22 | \[7K\] 3.72★\
 *description written by [Penguinosity](https://osu.ppy.sh/users/10235296)*

-Ikutoshitsuki is here to bring 7K players some relaxed long note patterns, to an equally relaxed song. eyucliwood has done a great job here making a map that can appeal to many types of people.
+*Ikutoshitsuki* is here to bring 7K players some relaxed long note patterns, to an equally relaxed song. eyucliwood has done a great job here making a map that can appeal to many types of people.
 The map strikes a balance between laid-back and challenging, as throughout these 3 and a half minutes you will always need to pay attention to release timing.
-Some tasteful and un-intrusive SV also works its way into a few spots, making this map even more dynamic and enjoyable.
+Some tasteful and unintrusive SV also works its way into a few spots, making this map even more dynamic and enjoyable.

 [![](/wiki/shared/news/2021-03-31-project-loved-march-2021/344771.jpg)](https://osu.ppy.sh/community/forums/topics/1284201)